FDuarte-Dev/course-service-api/README.md

 ### Achievements

-Create an endpoint where the Mimo app can request which achievements the users has completed The app needs the following data:
+Create an endpoint where the Course Service API can request which achievements the users has completed The app needs the following data:
 - An identifier for the achievement
 - If the achievement is completed or not